 Diarrhea is a very common problem in children (see also Diarrhea in adults).
 Diarrhea is frequent, loose, or watery bowel movements (BMs) that differ from a child’s normal pattern.
 Sometimes diarrhea contains blood or mucus.
 Identifying mild diarrhea may be difficult because in healthy children, the number and consistency of BMs vary with age and diet.
 For example, breastfed infants who are not yet receiving solid food often have frequent, loose stools that are considered normal.
 A sudden increase in number and looseness may indicate diarrhea in these infants.
 However, having watery stools for more than 24 hours is never normal.

 Children with diarrhea may lose their appetite, vomit, lose weight, or have a fever.
-If diarrhea is severe or lasts a long time, dehydration is likely.
+If diarrhea is severe or lasts a long time, children are likely to lose a significant amount of body fluid (dehydration).
 Infants and young children can become dehydrated more quickly, sometimes in less than 1 day.
 Severe dehydration can cause seizures, brain damage, and death.

-Worldwide, diarrhea causes 1.5 million deaths a year, mostly in underdeveloped countries.
+Worldwide, diarrhea causes 1.5 to 2.5 million deaths a year.
 In the United States, diarrhea accounts for about 9% of hospitalizations for children under 5 years old.

 Likely causes of diarrhea depend on whether it lasts less than 2 weeks (acute) or more than 2 weeks (chronic).
 Most cases of diarrhea are acute.